zhaoou/notes/generic/javaGenerics.md

-# We can add exceptions to invariance in collections
+# We can add exceptions to invariance in collections, to make our code more flexible, and keep type safety.

+**we have two main mechanisms to reintroduce variance: type parameters and wildcards**

 ## Reintroducing variance: type parameters in generic methods